empathicqubit/vscode-cc65-debugger/README.md

 - Stepping over lines.
 - Stepping out of functions.
 - Stepping into functions.
-- Viewing structs (**You have to install clang tools on your PATH**)
+- Viewing structs
-- Local variables (except for the one on the bottom of the stack, since the size can't be determined)
+- Local variables
-- Global variables (2B size is assumed since the size can't be easily discovered AFAIK)
+- Global variables
 - Registers
 - Variable and memory drilldown.
 With any variable, even ones that were determined to be a single byte, you can use it as a two byte pointer to jump to